nilx/megawave/libmw-wdevice/README.txt

 # basic

-* compile the library shared object
+* compile the library shared and static objects
-  The result is `libmw-wdevice.so`.
+  The result is `./libmw-wdevice.so` and `./libmw-wdevice.a`.
     make lib
 * compile the library api header
-  The result is `libmw-wdevice.h`.
+  The result is `./libmw-wdevice.h`.
     make lib
 * cleanup the compilation headers, objects, ... make clean